paranext/usfm-tools/README.md

   - One `usfm:match` is present
     - `match` must not be `TEXTNOTATTRIB` or `TEXTNOTATTRIBOPT`
     - `beforeout` must not contain `\\__ `
-- [marker] `esbe`/`sidebar` get marker from `usfm:ptag` with text content different than the name attribute directly under the element
-  - Can check element's direct children for `usfm:ptag` and create new tag if names don't match.
-Console log if `usfm:ptag` and `usfm:tag` with no/same are direct children of these elements because that is strange
 - [marker] comments
 - [markerType] programmatically determine if marker types need closing tag
  - `usfm:endtag` is present in the element